edom/work/edom.github.io/plres.md

         - It means 127 as an uint8.
     - Types help translate programs.

+A programming language is a formal system.
+A type system is a formal system.
+Therefore a type system is an embedded formal system, embedded in a bigger formal system that is a programming language.

 Programming languages have semantics, even if it is implicit.

 A type defines the memory layout (bit pattern) of its values.